Do you know the most peculiar thing about choosing business tools in 2022 (or in the past few years, for that matter)?

 1. HelpCrunch — customer communication tool for support, marketing, and sales

 There are just so many things to the HelpCrunch customer communication toolset.
-Striving to be a high-end destination for all customer communications, HelpCrunch provides live chat and email marketing tools (for both manual and automated campaigns), pop-up builder, and in-app messenger.
-It also includes all basic help desk features to manage your customer support more effectively.
+Striving to be a high-end destination for all customer interactions, HelpCrunch provides live chat and email marketing tools (for both manual and automated campaigns), a popup builder, and in-app messenger.
+It also includes all basic help desk features to manage your customer support more effectively and a knowledge base to encourage self-service.

-Basically, you won’t need any other SaaS tool for communicating with your customers if you go with HelpCrunch.
+Basically, you won’t need any other SaaS tools to communicate with your customers if you go with HelpCrunch.

 Here’s how you can use HelpCrunch for your business:

 - First of all, you need to install the HelpCrunch live chat widget into your website or an app (a matter of a few clicks).
 You can then change everything in that widget to fit your website’s design seamlessly.
 Now, people have a direct and fast way to get in touch with you.

-- Then you can set up email forwarding so that all your support emails will land into the HelpCrunch dashboard as well.
+- Then you can set up email forwarding so that all your support emails will land in the HelpCrunch dashboard as well.

 That was the short version 🙂